uarizona-fnsv/bootstrap/docs/components/navbar.md

-# Navbar
+---
+title: 'Navbar'

-<p class="lead">Documentation and examples for Bootstrap’s powerful, responsive navigation header, the navbar.
-Includes support for branding, navigation, and more, including support for our collapse plugin.</p>
+description: 'Documentation and examples for Bootstrap’s powerful, responsive navigation header, the navbar.
+Includes support for branding, navigation, and more, including support for our collapse plugin.'
+bootstrap-link: ''
+---

 ## How it works